-Wix is one of the most powerful drag-and-drop website builders available.
+Wix is one of the most powerful drag-and-drop website builders available – and on top of that, it’s solid enough to be one of the best WooCommerce alternatives.
 Although targeted at small businesses and personal websites, Wix also offers strong eCommerce features that rival WooCommerce on many fronts.

 But firstly, Wix and WordPress aren’t compatible.
 Meaning, to use Wix’s eCommerce you also sign up for a fully hosted website and there’s no way to integrate it to your WordPress.

 So, that’s not really a viable option for people who want to use their existing WordPress site.